Characterizing Baer Modules Over $\tau_q$-Semisimple Rings: An Extension of Baer's Problem: main results

-Note that every $\tau_q$-semisimple ring can be written as a direct sum of a semisimple ring and a $\tau_q$-semisimple ring which does not contain a field as a direct summand.
-Every Baer over a semisimple ring is certainly projective, so we can assume that $R$ does not contain a field as a direct summand.
-So $R$ is a pure submodule of $\prod\limits_{r\in\Reg(R)}R/Rr$ by Proposition \ref{fg1}.
-Applying \cite[Corollary 2.9]{HBH08}, we conclude that the tower satisfies the Mittag-Leffler condition.
-Thus, by \cite[proposition 2.5]{HBH08}, we have that $B$ is projective. \end{proof}
+Note that every $\tau_q$-semisimple ring can be written as a direct sum of a semisimple ring and a $\tau_q$-semisimple ring that does not contain a field as a direct summand.
+Every Baer module over a semisimple ring is certainly projective, so we can assume that $R$ does not contain a field as a direct summand.
+Thus, $R$ is a pure submodule of $\prod\limits_{r \in \Reg(R)} R/Rr$ by Proposition \ref{fg1}.
+Applying \cite[Corollary 2.9]{HBH08}, we conclude that the tower